so-technology-watch/telosys-templates-angular/docs/index.md

-# Angular4 - Telosys 3 Template
+﻿# Angular4 - Telosys 3 Template

 This template is used by [Telosys](http://www.telosys.org/) to generate an Angular web app using basic RESTful API services based on the NodeJS server template [here](https://github.com/so-technology-watch/telosys-templates-nodejs).

 ## Prerequisites

 You need to have Angular CLI installed.
-For further info, refer to the [project GitHub](https://github.com/angular/angular-cli).
+For further info, refer to the [GitHub project](https://github.com/angular/angular-cli).

 The Angular CLI version used in the template is v1.1.2